paulitab/CS506-Final-Project/README(FINAL).md

 ## NLP
   - Collect, clean and preprocess resumes and job descriptions by removing stop words, punctuation, and performing stemming or lemmatization.
   - Capture the significance of terms in the context of resumes and job listings by utilizing techniques such as TF-IDF to convert text into numerical representations.
   - Select the specific metric for assessing similarity between job postings and resumes, such as Jaccard index, or Euclidean distance, to effectively compare textual features and quantify alignment.

+## Testing The Data
+- Withhold 20% of the data for testing purposes and use the remaining 80% for model training and validation.
+- Implement cross-validation techniques to ensure the model performs well on unseen data.
+- Test the model on live job postings and resumes collected during the project to evaluate the accuracy of predictions and recommendations.

 ## Visualizing The Data
 - Create SanKey diagrams to show potential career paths based on the resume analysis.